-The problems occurred since the representative director is under the control of a shareholder and the representative director is not acting in the best interest of all shareholders.
-This shareholder has been helping himself to the company cashflow through liberal expensing and interested transactions with the joint venture company and a personal company he owns.
+The problems occurred because the representative director is under the control of a shareholder and the representative director is not acting in the best interest of all shareholders.
+This shareholder has been helping himself to the company’s cash flow through liberal expensing and interested transactions with the joint venture company and a personal company he owns.
 The majority shareholder is also threatening to block distributions and is possibly increasing the stickiness of his fingers.
 This matter was forced to go to litigation and to the prosecutors, expenses and time that often harm the future of a business.
 You can lessen these risks.

 Like situations will occur where a Korean Joint venture is not completed through a carefully drafted shareholder agreement and articles of association.
-A majority shareholding will not, always, prevent this situation from occurring, because of the nature and power of the representative director, power of holding a seal and power of local staff.
+A majority shareholding will not, always, prevent this situation from occurring, because of the nature and power of the representative director, the power of holding a seal, and the power of local staff.

 Solution to Joint Venture Disputes (Not Exhaustive)